kcmerrill/writing/Knight Walker/Chapter 4 - Average Joe.md

 I turned around and started to leave for the door.
 After a few steps abruptly turned around and headed back towards the stack of cash.

-I slipped a hundred dollar bill from one of the stacks and said “I need cab to get home.”
+I slipped a hundred dollar bill from one of the stacks and said “I need a cab to get home.”

 “Ahh.”
 Franky said.

 Again, I walked towards the door and then abruptly turned around and headed again to the stack of cash.
 I quickly snuck a few extra bills out of the stack.
 Raising the money to Franky he looked back at me with one eyebrow raised.

 “My windshield.
 You say you didn’t throw a brick through it, but hey, someone has to pay for it.
 Might as well be the richest man in the room.”.
-I pointed towards him and he pointed back.
+I pointed towards him mockingly and he pointed back reciprocating the mocking gesture.

 “Ok, I’m leaving.
 For real this time.”

 I walked quickly for the exit.
 The dim light in the room making it hard to navigate but like a mouse experiencing freedom in a lab for the first time, I was destined to find the door and to get out of dodge.

 I stood on the sidewalk.
 Guards looking at me as if nothing had happened.
 The caravan still parked outside.
 The sun beaming on my face.
 Standing there and taking it all in.
 What a day.
 Thankful to be alive I wanted to stop and breathe.
 To smell the roses.
-To feel the sun on my face and it felt good.
+To feel the sun on my face and boy, it felt good.
 I shoved the money in my short pockets patted myself down in hopes of locating my phone.
 My front hoodie pouch felt heavy and I patted it too.
 I felt the rectangular object in my hoodie pocket and rummaged around in the hopes to getting an Uber ride home.

 My phone appeared.
 Along with the money that was wrapped around the brick from earlier this morning.
 I smiled.
 I suppose I double dipped on my windshield.
 “Oh well” I thought to myself.
 “That just means I’ll buy something nice for myself later on.
 Perhaps that loaf of bread I’ve been thinking about for the past hour.